erickubenka/gladini/README.md

 docker rm selex
 ````

+If you want to extend Selex by modifying the Go files, you can build and test it locally.
+For these instructions please have a look into `Dockerfile` in `selex/Dockerfile`.

+#### Register Selex on Prometheus
 Prometheus and Prometheus Adapter need some configuration to know about our metrics.
 First of all we changed the scrape-configs in `prometheus/values.yaml` and add the custom metrics exporter `selex`.
 ````yaml